kuzzmi/kuzzmi.github.io/posts/2016-01-22-heartbeat-and-polling.md

 layout:      post
 date:        2016-01-22 09:28:06 +0200
 title:       "Heartbeat and Polling"
-tags:        technology, javascript, tips, web development, patterns
+tags:
+    - technology
+    - javascript
+    - tips
+    - web development
+    - patterns
 lang:        en
 description: >
     Sometimes in your applications you want to track when the user's PC went to sleep mode, so you can do some routine, such as reestablish the session, or connection.
 Or your user just opened your app and is doing nothing, but you need to keep the session opened.
 So what can we do?